 - For additional release information, see the AIX 5.2 Release Notes. - For late-breaking information, which might include information on the configuration process and installed software, refer to readme files.
-For information on how to view readme files, see Viewing Readme Files. - For information about installing optional software, refer to Installing Optional Software Products and Service Updates.
+For information on how to view readme files, see "Viewing Readme Files" on page ix. - For information about installing optional software, refer to "Installing Optional Software Products and Service Updates" on page 83.

-Chapter 8.
+Chapter 6.
 Migration Installation